John William Chesser: Early life

 He was born on 6 September 1862 at 19 Graham Street off Lauriston Place in Edinburgh the son of Ann Stennett and her husband, John Chesser.
 The large Georgian house backed onto the Edinburgh Cattle Market.
 This relationship probably inspired his lifelong interest in cattle markets.
 He was educated at George Heriot's School 100m 100 m from his home.

 He studied law at the University of Edinburgh.
 In 1890 he was living as a lawyer at 1 Chalmers Crescent.
 He rose to be a Solicitor of the Supreme Court (SSC) in 1895.

+Career

 In 1911 he was living at 14 North Park Terrace, a terraced house overlooking Inverleith playing fields, and had offices at 45 Frederick Street in the New Town.

 In 1912 he was Convenor of the Edinburgh Markets and organised the building of the new slaughterhouses, markets and corn exchange in south-west Edinburgh.

 In 1919 he was elected Lord Provost in succession to John Lorne MacLeod.